Much research and numerous studies have shown that chess can strengthen a child's mental clarity, fortitude, stability

 If you want to offer this gift to your child take a look at our Premium Center Chess4Life classes.
 These classes are the best starting point for students and will provide them with the tools they need to have fun and be successful in learning this complex game.

 The Chess Emporium was founded in 1993 in Phoenix, Arizona.
 Since that time, we have grown to become one of the nation's premier providers of scholastic chess tournaments and instruction.
 The Chess Emporium actively encourages the youth of the Phoenix area to play chess.

 The Chess Emporium is pleased to offer four locations for your chess needs.
-We have a chess center located in Scottsdale at 70th St and Shea Blvd, a chess center located in Tempe at Elliot Rd and McClintock Dr and a chess center located in Phoenix at Carefree and 27th Dr.
+We have a chess center located in Scottsdale at 70th St and Shea Blvd, one located in Tempe at Elliot Rd and McClintock Dr, and one located in Phoenix at Carefree and 27th Dr.